Japan beats Australia 2-1 in World Cup qualifying - WHIZ News

 In Group A, Iran and South Korea drew 1-1 in an empty stadium in Tehran.

-Son Heung-min gave South Korea the lead early in the second half.
-Alireza Jahanbakhsh then headed in an equalizer to keep Iran at the top of the group with 10 points, two more than second-place South Korea.
+Son Heung-min gave South Korea the lead early in the second half, running onto a through ball to curl a shot around the goalkeeper.
+With 14 minutes remaining, Alireza Jahanbakhsh headed Iran level to keep the team top of the group on 10 points, two more than second-place South Korea.

+Lebanon is third with five points after a 3-2 win against Syria.
+In a meeting of Dutch coaches, Bert van Marwijk’s United Arab Emirates was held to a 2-2 draw by Dick Advocaat’s Iraq in Dubai, a result that leaves both teams on three points, two ahead of Syria in sixth.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports